slatedb/slatedb/src/bencher/README.md

       --num-rows <NUM_ROWS>
           The number of rows to write.
       --val-len <VAL_LEN>
-          The length of the values to generate. [default: 1024] --put-percentage <PUT_PERCENTAGE>
+          The length of the values to generate in bytes. [default: 1024] --put-percentage <PUT_PERCENTAGE>
           The percentage of writes to perform in each task. [default: 20] -h, --help